-- 3. Education and vocational training: - (a) AI systems intended to be used for the purpose of determining access, admission or assigning natural persons to educational and vocational training institutions or programmes at all levels; - (b) AI systems intended to be used for the purpose of the purpose of assessing assessing students natural persons in with the view to evaluating learning outcomes or steering the learning process in educational and vocational training institutions or programmes at all levels educational and vocational training institutions and for assessing participants in tests commonly required for admission to educational institutions. - 4.
-Employment, workers management and access to self-employment: - (a) AI systems intended to be used for recruitment or selection of natural persons, notably for advertising vacancies, screening or filtering applications, evaluating candidates in the course of interviews or tests; - (b) AI intended to be used for making decisions on promotion and termination of workrelated contractual relationships, for task allocation based on individual behavior or personal traits or characteristics and for monitoring and evaluating performance and behavior of persons in such relationships. - 5.
-Access to and enjoyment of essential essential private services and public services and benefits:
+- 3. Education and vocational training: - AI systems intended to be used to for the purpose of determineining access, (a) admission or to assigning natural persons to educational and vocational training institutions or programmes at all levels; - AI systems intended to be used for the purpose of the purpose of to assessing (b) assessing students natural persons in with the view to evaluateing learning outcomes, including when those outcomes are used to or steering the learning process of natural persons in educational and vocational training institutions or programmes at all levels educational and vocational training institutions and for assessing participants in tests commonly required for admission to educational institutions. - 4.
+Employment, workers management and access to self-employment: - AI systems intended to be used for recruitment or selection of natural persons, (a) notably to place targeted job advertisements, for advertising vacancies, to analyse screening and or-filtering job applications, and to evaluating evaluate candidates in the course of interviews or tests; - AI intended to be used to make for making decisions on promotion and termination (b) of work-related contractual relationships, to allocate for tasks allocation based on individual behavior or personal traits or characteristics and to monitor for monitoring and evaluateing performance and behavior of persons in such relationships. - 5.
+Access to and enjoyment of essential essential private services and essential public services and benefits.

-- (a) AI systems intended to be used by public authorities or on behalf of public authorities to evaluate the eligibility of natural persons for public assistance benefits and services, as well as to grant, reduce, revoke, or reclaim such benefits and services; - (b) AI systems intended to be used to evaluate the creditworthiness of natural persons or establish their credit score, with the exception of AI systems put into service by small scale providers for their own use; - (c) AI systems intended to be used to dispatch, or to establish priority in the dispatching of emergency first response services, including by firefighters and medical aid;-
+- (a) AI systems intended to be used by public authorities or on behalf of public authorities to evaluate the eligibility of natural persons for public assistance benefits and services, as well as to grant, reduce, revoke, or reclaim such benefits and services; - (b) AI systems intended to be used to evaluate the creditworthiness of natural persons or establish their credit score, with the exception of AI systems put into service by small scale providers providers that are micro and small-sized enterprises as defined in the Annex of Commission Recommendation 2003/361/EC for their own use; - (c) AI systems intended to be used to dispatch, or to establish priority in the dispatching of emergency first response services, including by firefighters and medical aid;-